What is Laced Weed? The Effects, Risks, and How to Identify It

 Agitation and Inability to Sleep

 In general, cannabis is a relaxed and low-key herb.
-However, if you or someone you know suddenly become more aggressive or is acting a little too revved up, this may be a sign of tainted cannabis.
+However, if you or someone you know suddenly becomes more aggressive or is acting a little too revved up, this may be a sign of tainted cannabis.
 Methamphetamine, PCP, and crack cocaine are three street drugs which can cause intense paranoia, agitation, or aggressive behavior.
 If someone is acting erratic, it is important to seek medical attention.
 It’s also important to avoid acquiring or consuming cannabis products from unreliable sources or strangers.

 Similarly, if you find that you are unable to sleep or do not feel tired when you should, this is a sign that your cannabis may have been laced with a stimulant.
 Some cannabis strains are known to be more energizing, like a strong cup of coffee.
 However, a feeling of energy or alertness that is significantly stronger than your average cup of joe is a sign that there may be something a little odd with your cannabis.